hzaatiti-NYU/meg-pipeline/docs/source/2-operationprotocol/operationprotocol.rst

 Over the course of a day, they will be taught about the operation protocol described above, the emergency procedures to perform, the safety rules to folow and any operation that must be done in the lab prior/post data acquisition.

-Once the training is performed, the folowing form should be submitted to the MEG lab scientists.
+Once the training is performed, the following form should be submitted to the MEG lab scientists.

 .. note::
     `Access to training attendance form <https://docs.google.com/forms/d/e/1FAIpQLScLW1MOvo-9aAwX2_04FcyLGPR9xtDso9hu9SEixUy2VzuAiw/viewform>`_